postcard from →Galle.

 What I show people here

-The Fort walk, including the parts of the ramparts that most visitors skip.
+The Fort walk — including Flag Rock Bastion and the parts of the ramparts most visitors skip.
+The Groote Kerk, if it’s open, for the floor.
 The lighthouse at sunset.
-The cricket ground if there’s no match on (and sometimes when there is — watching a game there is worth a detour).
-The Dutch Reformed Church, which is 300 years old and often unlocked.
-The morning fish market.
-And a meal at a local place I know rather than one of the restaurants that exists purely for tourists.
+The cricket ground.
+The Maritime Museum, which takes an hour and most people walk past without knowing it’s there.
+And a meal at a local place rather than one of the restaurants inside the Fort that exists purely for tourist turnover.

 When to come